SoftwareEngineering5c/Biotility/README.md

 Biotility at University of Florida CERHB is committed to providing high-quality education and training to facilitate the professional growth of each participant.
 Our short-courses are attended by professionals, students preparing to enter industry careers, and researchers, all of whom seek to expand and deepen their knowledge in technical and regulatory details unique to biotechnology industries and translational research.
 The Biotechnician Assistant Credentialing Exam (BACE) is an industry-recognized exam designed to assess core skills and knowledge sets identified by industry, and represented within the academic and performance standards of Florida’s secondary Biotechnology program.
 The test has been vetted by the state’s industry organization BioFlorida, representing representing more than 3,000 companies and research organizations in the biotechnology, pharmaceuticals, medical devices and bioagriculture sectors.

 The webapp provides a hands-on way for students and teachers to interact by allowing students to sign up for courses, take quizzes, and practice for the BACE.

 ##Our Development Team
 *Carl Amko* Scrum Master + Developer
 *Rebecca Raymond* Product Manager + Developer
 *David Yeung* Developer
 *Michael Vilallonga* Developer
 *Anthony Colas* Developer

-Credit people/organizations you borrowed code from  or APIs you used - e.g., Bootstrap,
-List of all project features implemented and associated screenshots include landing or home page
-Instructions for how to run the project locally
-How to update database and server connections

 * [Deployed Page](#deployed-page)
 * [Credit](#credit)